awslabs/ai-on-sagemaker-hyperpod/website/docs/08-Tips/Common/17-downsize-fsx.md

 These steps detail how to migrate from an existing FSxL filesystem to a smaller FSx FileSystem.
 There are several steps involved in this process, which uses FSxL DRA Export Policies to backup existing FileSystem to s3, then create a new FSxL Filesystem with a DRA Import policies to move old data to new FileSystem, and mount it to an existing Cluster.
 For more information, see the [FSx Lustre guide on linking your filesystem to S3 bucket ](https://docs.aws.amazon.com/fsx/latest/LustreGuide/create-dra-linked-data-repo.html).

-:::alert{header="Important" type="warning"}
+:::warning
-Note: you cannot downsize the storage size of an existing FSxL filesystem, hence the below method to migrate to a smaller FSxL filesystem is the alternative method
+You cannot downsize the storage size of an existing FSxL filesystem, hence the below method to migrate to a smaller FSxL filesystem is the alternative method
 :::

 #### 1. Link existing filesystem to an S3 bucket in your account